Sheriff: Sam Cassidy, gunman who killed 9 in San Jose railyard shooting, appeared to target victims

 SEE ALSO: San Jose mass shooting witness describes 'mass of bodies,' says gunman had specific targets

+"Whatever happened yesterday, it shows the character of these guys how they tried to save others while going through that chaotic situation," light rail superintendent Naunihal Singh said.

-The other victims were Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63, and Lars Kepler Lane, 63.
+The victims were Alex Ward Fritch, 49; Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63, and Lars Kepler Lane, 63.

-Singh had worked as a light rail train driver for eight or nine years and had a wife and two small children, said his cousin, Bagga Singh.

-"We heard that he chose the people to shoot, but I don't know why they chose him because he has nothing to do with him," Bagga Singh said.

-"There are no words to describe the heartache we are feeling right now, especially for his family," he wrote on Facebook.
-"Eight families are feeling this same sense of loss tonight and our entire community is mourning as well."

-There was nothing in public records to indicate Cassidy ever got in trouble with the law.
-He received a traffic ticket in 2019, and sheriff's officials said they were still investigating his background.
+Family and friends remembered Taptejdeep Singh as a hero.
+He called another transit employee to warn him about Cassidy, saying he needed to get out or hide.

+"He told me he was with Paul, another victim, at the time," co-worker Sukhvir Singh, who is not related to Taptejdeep Singh, said in a statement.
+"From what I've heard, he spent the last moments of his life making sure that others - in the building and elsewhere - would be able to stay safe."

+"I, unfortunately, get to know personally how these nine families have felt this past night, this morning with just a sense of disbelief, with a hope that your loved one is still going to come home and knowing that that's just never going to happen again," said Raul Peralez, a San Jose councilman and lifelong friend of Rudometkin, one of the victims.

+A vigil for the victims was planned Thursday evening in San Jose.

-But in court documents filed in 2009, an ex-girlfriend described him as volatile and violent, with major mood swings because of bipolar disorder that became worse when he drank heavily.
+While public records show Cassidy faced nothing more serious than a traffic ticket in 2019, an ex-girlfriend described him in court documents filed in 2009 as volatile and violent, with major mood swings because of bipolar disorder that became worse when he drank heavily.

 Cassidy had worked for Valley Transportation Authority since at least 2012, according to the public payroll and pension database Transparent California, first as a mechanic from 2012 to 2014, then maintaining substations.